Authored by the expert who managed and guided the team behind the Panama Property Pack

 Do I have to declare the property to the IRS from Panama?

-Simply owning a personal residence in Panama does not trigger a specific IRS reporting requirement, as foreign real estate is not considered a "specified foreign financial asset" under Form 8938 rules.
+Simply owning a home in Panama does not require you to report the property itself on a special IRS form, because the IRS is clear that foreign real estate held directly (not through a foreign company) is not a "specified foreign financial asset" under Form 8938.

 Will I pay tax twice in the US and Panama in 2026?